JoshuvaGeorge03/my-learning-of-datastructures/README.md

 + Pre-order - visit root node & then visit all nodes from left side & then visit all nodes from right side.
 + In order - visit all node from left side & visit root node & visit all nodes from right side.
 + Post order - visit all nodes from left side & vist all nodes from right side & visit root node.

+**Binary Tree**
++ It is a tree with utmost 2 children.

+**Binary Search Tree**

+It is a Binary Tree which satisfies the BST invariant.

+BST invariant - left subtree has smaller elements then the value of the current node. and right subtree has larger elements than the current node.

+We need to put comparable data inside of binary search tree to maintain the BST invariant.z

+**Binary search Tree Traversal**

+Inorder Traversal -> travel to left node of root node then root node and then right node

+Pre-order Traversal -> Travel to root node then left and right node

+Post Order Traversal -> Travel to left node then right node and then to root node